-- 20.-(1) It is an offence for a person who transports any aquaculture animal to fail to keep a record of the information referred to in paragraph (2) for a period of two years beginning with the date on which the aquaculture animal reaches its place of destination. - (2) The information is- - (a) the number of any animals that die in the course of transport; - (b) all facilities operating under an authorisation or registration granted under Part 2 which are visited in the course of the transport; - (c) any water exchange in the course of the transport; - (d) the source of any water introduced into the means of transport; and
+- 20.-(1) It is an offence for a person who transports any aquaculture animal to fail to keep a record of any of the information referred to in paragraph (2). - (2) The information is- - (a) the number of animals that die in the course of transport; - (b) all facilities operating under an authorisation or registration granted under Part 2 and which are visited in the course of the transport; - (c) any water exchange in the course of the transport; - (d) the source of any water introduced into the means of transport; - (e) the location at which any water from the means of transport is discharged. - (3) The competent authority may specify the form and manner in which the information referred to in paragraph (2) must be recorded. - (4) It is a defence for a person charged with an offence in relation to paragraph (2)(a) to show that it was not practicable to keep such a record.